jamf/ReEnroller/README.md

 Thanks @fauxserve for coming up with the idea and initial bash version.

 ## History

+- 2024-07-27: Fix authentication issue.
+Update apiMDM_removal script to use an API client and authenticate MDM removal request with a bearer token.

 - 2023-12-10: Fix authentication issue with Jamf Pro 11.